awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-classifiers.md

 ## CreateClassifier Action \(Python: create\_classifier\)<a name="aws-glue-api-crawler-classifiers-CreateClassifier"></a>

 Creates a classifier in the user's account\.
-This may be either a `GrokClassifier` or an `XMLClassifier`\.
+This may be a `GrokClassifier`, an `XMLClassifier`, or abbrev `JsonClassifier`, depending on which field of the request is present\.

 **Request**